Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 As a last step in this section we need to generate a Managed Identity, grant this identity read secrets permissions on the Key Vault and reference the secret in an App Setting.
 We will reuse the Resource ID variable from a previous step.
 Go back up if you missed that.
 The identity command can directly assign permissions as part of the command, so we will grant the Web App "Key Vault Secrets User" (read) permissions:

-*Note: There are currently a few limitations in Key Vault references for App Service.
-Access to network-restricted vaults do not work on Linux-based applications and do not support version-less secrets (automatic update):*
+> **Note:** There are currently a few limitations in Key Vault references for App Service.
+Access to network-restricted vaults do not work on Linux-based applications and do not support version-less secrets (automatic update).

 ```bash
 az webapp identity assign --resource-group securebackendsetup --name securebackend2021 --scope $kv_resource_id --role  "Key Vault Secrets User"